-For more information read on What is a Security Deposit?
+For more information, read: What is a Security Deposit?

 When you apply for an apartment, you'll need to fill out an application form that will be used to check your credit as well.

-There is a fee associated with this application which can range from $20-$200, depending on the agency, management company or credit service the landlord is using.
+A fee associated with this application can range from $20-$200, depending on the agency, management company, or credit service the landlord is using.

 Nowadays, many applications are processed online through a third-party service such as On-Site.com or Screeningworks.com.